Bluefin Notho (Nothobranchius rachovii) Species Profile & Care Guide

 |KH||3 - 8|

-Origins of the Bluefin Notho
+Natural Habitat of the Bluefin Notho

 The Bluefin Notho comes from Beira, Mozambique, Pungwe River and also between the Kruger National Park, South Africa to the Kwa-Kwa River north of the lower Zambezi delta.
 These Killifish inhabit temporary, water-filled holes, pools and swamps frequently located in lowland floodplains.